elina-kivari/Computational-literacy-final-project/README.md

 ## Research questions
 1. Which genres have the highest and lowest overall scores on IMDb?
+2. Which movies are the top five in the highest ranked genre and which movies are the last five in the lowest ranked genre?
-2. What makes the highest ranked movies of the best genre so good according to reviewers?
+3. What makes the highest ranked movies of the best genre so good according to reviewers?
-3. What makes the lowest ranked movies of the worst genre so bad according to reviewers?
+4. What makes the lowest ranked movies of the worst genre so bad according to reviewers?

 ## Data
 - The tabular data containing e.g. the genres and scores of the movies can be obtained from kaggle.
 It is titled IMDB movies dataset, and the link is https://www.kaggle.com/datasets/ashpalsingh1525/imdb-movies-dataset.